-The Global Dialogue on Water Security, alongside other programmes, will reinforce our actions and advocacy at regional, national, and transboundary levels.
+The Global Dialogue on Water Security, alongside other programmes, will reinforce our actions and advocacy at regional, national, and transboundary levels, as well as at global level.
 We want to see water security embedded into development plans and strategies on climate adaptation, poverty reduction, sector development, and investment.
 This should lead to better policy-making, and make funds available for water financing.
 Locally, we will support the development of both public and private sector investment programmes and demonstration projects to generate evidence to influence national policy.